apache/drill/_docs/sql-reference/sql-commands/071-lateral-join.md

 ---
 title: "LATERAL Join"
-date: 2018-08-06 23:12:05 UTC
+date: 2018-12-11
 parent: "SQL Commands"
 ---

-**NOTE:** Drill 1.14 provides an early release of lateral join.
-The lateral join functionality is disabled by default because feature testing is in progress.
-If you want to experiment with lateral joins in your queries, enable the `planner.enable_unnest_lateral` option using the [SET]({{site.baseurl}}/docs/set/) command.
+Starting in Drill 1.15, the lateral join functionality is enabled by default.
+If you are running earlier versions of Drill, use the [SET]({{site.baseurl}}/docs/set/) command to enable the `planner.enable_unnest_lateral` option.

 A lateral join is essentially a foreach loop in SQL.
 A lateral join is represented by the keyword LATERAL with an inner subquery in the FROM clause, as shown in the following simple representation: